rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-youtube-2021-01-xx.md

 "**Infinity**"

-> _Comments_
+> _I'm not sure why, but I don't haev a lot to say about this song._

 > [Life at ArtisTree](https://www.youtube.com/watch?v=sS4X-KIVBtE) (Official, Daylist 20)

 "**Lucky For Me**"

-> An original Christmas/Holiday song.
-I appreciate the relentlessly upbeat theme, with Danika reciting the many things she's luck about (such as being the taster for cookies).
-Next year, all the D&tJ holiday songs need to go on my holiday playlist.
+> _An original Christmas/Holiday song.
+I appreciate the relentlessly
+  upbeat theme, with Danika using the voice of a young girl reciting the many things she's luck about (such as being the taster for cookies).
+Next year, all the D&tJ holiday songs need to go on my holiday playlist._

 > [Acoustic Christmas Sessions](https://www.youtube.com/watch?v=6aSxue3nl6o) (Official, Daylist 30)

 "**Living Your Dream**"

->  _Comments_
+>  _I haven't listened to this enough to have an opinion._

 > [Live at the Mill, Iowa City, 2013-02-06](https://www.youtube.com/watch?v=6s2tVMYmuBY)